 Prospero

 Every great house has someone who makes the rest of it work.
 Not the owner, who decides what should happen.
 Not the staff, who carry it out.
 The person in between—the one with the clipboard, the patience, and the bitter wit to negotiate between ambition and reality.

 Prospero is Quilltap’s orchestration layer.
-He manages the machinery that turns a user’s message into an LLM request and an LLM response into something useful: the prompt architecture that assembles context from a dozen subsystems, the agent mode that lets models use tools iteratively, the project system that organizes work, the MCP connections that extend what tools can do, and the file and shell access that gives the AI actual hands.
-If Aurora builds the characters and the Salon hosts the conversations, Prospero is the reason either of them can function.
+He manages the machinery that turns your message into an LLM request and an LLM response into something useful: the prompt architecture that assembles context, the agent mode that lets models use tools iteratively, the project system that organizes work, the document stores of the Scriptorium, the MCP connections that extend what tools can do, and the file, shell, and terminal access that gives the AI actual hands.

+Prospero